zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 # Which of the G10 currencies is the riskiest to hold for a Swiss resident?

-This project aims to address systematic comparisons of G10 currency risks from the perspective of Swiss residents by assessing the exchange rate risk of these currencies against the Swiss Franc (CHF).
+This project aims to address systematic comparisons of G10 currencies from the perspective of Swiss residents by assessing the exchange rate risk of these currencies against the Swiss Franc (CHF).
 Several quantitative methods are applied to evaluate the riskiness of holding these currencies for a Swiss investor.
 The methods include Value-at-Risk (VaR) calculations using various models, the calculation of the historical Expected Shortfall (ES), volatility analysis, and an investigation of the sensitivity of exchange rate returns to interest rate differentials.

+## **Interactive app**

+To enhance the accessibility of our main findings  and offer additional robustness tests, we have included a Jupyter notebook featuring interactive plots, saved under *notebooks/interactive_app.ipynb*.
+Users can explore these plots without executing any code by clicking on the 'Open in Colab' button.
+However, to access real-time data or adjust the backtesting horizon, users need to connect to a Google account and run the Jupyter notebook within Google Colab.

 ## **Reproducibility**

-The user can reproduce our research by using the provided scripts and codes along with the data available here.
-The data is also generated through the scripts provided here.
-The process of data generation through the provided scripts will be explained in more detail below.
+To fully reproduce our findings (including the paper, presentation, and interactive app), we have dockerized the entire project.
+For detailed instructions on reproducing the results and setting up the environment, please refer to the *Project_Docker_Guide.md* file located in the main GitHub repository.

-In this GitHub repository you will find the following content in the folders of the repository:
+In the main GitHub repository, you will find the following content:

 ### **Environmental variables and packages for Python scripts:**